zevilz/zabbix-alertscript-telegram/README.md

 ````

+NOTE: You can include a custom config in the script to override script variables.
+To do this, create a new file in the same directory named `<script_name>.conf` (ex.: `telegram.sh.conf`) and put necessary variables there.
+This will be useful when updating the script.
+In new versions of the script, variables will be removed from the script itself and will be defined only in configs.

 ## Graphs

 To send graphs, specified user must have access to graphs of required data elements through the API and through the web interface.
 This can be a super admin or a user of any user role with required minimum rights.
 Also you may create super admin with minimal rights (all features are disabled, except for one of interface elements and API feature) and active only `graph.get` API method.
 This user will can access all graphs of all hosts.